colonyos/documentation/content/colonies-cli.rst

     WARN[0000] No successful workflows found

-Get info about a Workflow
+Get info about a workflow
 -------------------------

 .. code-block:: console